 The Group comprises three operating segments, being Solid Waste Services, Industrial & Waste Services and Liquid Waste & Health Services.
 Unallocated items include the Group's share of profits from equity accounted investments and corporate balances.
-A description of the operating segments and a summary of the associated segment results are set out below:
+A description of the operating segments and a summary of the associated segment results are set out on pages 14 to 19.